-Please read these instructions carefully before using your Fiasp® FlexTouch® pre-filled pen.
-If you do not follow the instructions carefully, you may get too little or too much insulin, which can lead to a blood sugar level that is too high or too low.
+Please read these instructions carefully before using your FlexTouch pre-filled pen.
+If you do not follow the instructions carefully, you may get too little or too much insulin, which can lead to too high or too low blood sugar levels.